Protecting Public Health and the Environment.

-Researchers have not yet determined a safe level of exposure, but know that the greater and longer the exposure, the greater risk of the contracting an asbestos-related disease.
+Researchers have not yet determined a safe level of exposure but know that the greater and longer the exposure, the greater risk of contracting an asbestos-related disease.
 Risks of lung cancer and mesothelioma increase with the number of fibers inhaled.
 The risk of lung cancer from inhaling asbestos fibers is also greater for smokers.
 People who develop asbestosis have usually been exposed to high levels of asbestos for a long time.
 The symptoms of these diseases do not usually appear until about 20 to 30 years after the first exposure to asbestos.

-The U.S. Environmental Protection Agency (EPA) regulates the abatement and disposal of asbestos-containing materials from any public or private building involving demolition, renovation, repair, construction, and maintenance activities.
+EPA regulates the abatement and disposal of asbestos-containing materials from any public or private building involving demolition, renovation, repair, construction, and maintenance activities.

 EPA certifies and licenses asbestos-removal contractors, inspects asbestos-abatement projects, and enforces laws regarding the proper removal and disposal of asbestos-containing materials.
 The agency also educates homeowners about the dangers of exposure to asbestos and how to deal with asbestos in the home.